Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

 1. Drag.

-Drag is a shared inbox that works inside Gmail and can be used as a Helpdesk, CRM, task management tool, or an application that handles many other workflows.
+Drag is a shared Gmail inbox and can be used as a Helpdesk, CRM, task management tool, or an application that handles many other workflows.
 This means you have everything you need inside one place, and one tool, without the need to buy a lot of software.

 Alternatively, if you’re just looking to use Drag to manage the analytics and reporting of email, you can do so.